wp-insider/simple-membership/simple-membership/readme.txt

 - Translation improvement for 'activation-required' account status display in the user's profile.
 - Better formatting for the admin edit interface error message.
 - Added output escaping in the new PayPal API settings tab.
+- Added a new filter 'swpm_send_direct_email_body_settings'.
+- The following new options has been added in the 'Send Direct Email' feature.
+Thanks to Dennis.
-- New option to send direct email based on member's account state.
+- Send Direct Email -> Send email based on member's account status.
-- New feature to send copy of email to the author in the send direct email page.
+- Send Direct Email -> Send a copy of email to the site admin.
-- New feature to list email recipients in the send direct email page.
+- Send Direct Email -> List email recipients as a preview.

 = 4.3.8 =
 - Minor translation related update in the admin edit member interface.